Punk'd: BET reboot

 On May 25, 2013, Katalyst Media stated that a tenth season was in development.
 At their 2015 upfronts, BET announced that they would be rebooting the program for their network.
 Although Katalyst had closed by then Goldberg returned as executive producer with a revival of the Katalyst banner without Kutcher.
 Ryan Good also executive produced.
 The reboot is tailored for the network's audience and goes behind the scenes of many pranks.
 The reboot premiered on August 18, 2015.

 To promote the program, BET announced the return of BET: Uncut, a block for uncut music videos, on August 11, 2015.
 In reality, after a revelation and introduction from new hosts, King Bach and DeStorm Power, BET aired highlights from past segments of the program as well as previews for their program.

 Quibi reboot

 In 2020, it was announced that a new Punk'd reboot would air on the mobile video platform Quibi hosted by Chance the Rapper.
 After Quibi was shut down in December 2020, on January 8, 2021, Roku bought the rights to Quibi's content library, including Punk'd for seven years.
 Season 2 premiered on The Roku Channel on December 10, 2021.

 Syndication

 Punk'd began in off-network syndication in 2008 and in the fall of that year, Trifecta Entertainment & Media put it into barter syndication and aired on affiliates of Fox, MyNetworkTV, The CW, and Independent stations.
 However, as of fall 2012, the show has left local syndication along with The Hills and Laguna Beach due to lack of ratings.

+As of 2026, the show reruns on Sinclair Broadcast Group's digital multicast network, Roar.
+As well as streaming for free on Pluto TV.